Philip J. Fry: Umbriel

-Mildred
+Mildred Fry

-After an accident with a microwave caused the crew and the professor to be thrown back into time, Fry meets his grandparents in the year 1947 on the Roswell, New Mexico air force base.
-After realizing that his existence depends on his grandparents having children, Fry tries to protect his grandfather by locking him into an abandoned house in the desert.
-Unfortunately, the house was a test site for a nuclear bomb which killed his grandfather.
-After realizing he was still alive after his grandfather died, he decided that Mildred couldn't be his grandmother and slept with her after she seduces him.
-But the professor and Leela then point out that he was still alive because Fry had become his own grandfather by sleeping with Mildred.
+After an accident with a microwave caused the crew and the professor to be thrown back into time, Fry meets his paternal grandparents in the year 1947 on the Roswell, New Mexico air force base.
+After realizing that his existence depends on his paternal grandparents having children, Fry tries to protect his grandfather by locking him into an abandoned house in the desert.
+Unfortunately, the house was a test site for a nuclear bomb which killed his paternal grandfather.
+After realizing he was still alive after his paternal grandfather died, he decided that Mildred couldn't be his paternal grandmother and slept with her after she seduces him.
+However, Professor then points out that the reason why he was still alive because Fry had become his own grandfather by sleeping with Mildred, who really is his paternal grandmother.
 Fry was disgusted after he realized that he is now the father of his own father.
+In many episodes, he has a different reaction to the encounter being either proud or disturbed.

-Colleen
+Colleen O'Hallahan

-During the events of "Futurama: The Beast with a Billion Backs" Fry meets police chief Colleen while observing the tear in the universe and soon begin dating.
+During the events of "Futurama: The Beast with a Billion Backs" Fry meets police chief Colleen O'Hallahan while observing the tare in the universe and soon begin dating.
 Their relationship is happy and serious, which makes Leela jealous as she finally came to return Fry's feelings.
 When Fry agrees to move in with Colleen, he learns that she has four other live-in boyfriends.
 Failing to adjust to her polyandrous marriage he breaks up with her, leaving himself heartbroken.
-His sadness at losing Colleen leads him to travel into the tear where he meets the alien Yivo who he introduces to the rest of the universe, and the whole universe all come to fall in love with Yivo.
-Eventually, Yivo later breaks up with the whole universe except Colleen as they both cannot be satisfied being in love with a single person.
-Before she moves in permanently with Yivo, Colleen thanks Fry for introducing her to Yivo.
+His sadness at losing Colleen leads him to travel into the tare where he meets the alien Yivo who he introduces to the rest of the universe, and the whole universe all come to fall in love with Yivo.
+Eventually, Yivo later breaks up with the whole universe except Colleen as they are unable to find satisfaction being in love with a single person so they understand each other.
+Before she moves in permanently with Yivo, Colleen thanks Fry for introducing her to Yivo as the tare closes forever.

 Family relationships

 Professor Farnsworth

 Professor Hubert Farnsworth is the distant nephew of Philip J. Fry and his only living family member in the 31st century aside from Cubert and Igner.
 He runs a small delivery service to fund his scientific research and gives Fry, Leela, and Bender jobs.
 Although the professor is an accomplished scientist, he is often cruel and senile.
-As of the episode "A Clone of My Own," he is 160 years old.
+As of the episode "A Clone of My Own", he is 160 years old.